XSLiuLab/DeepMeta/README.md

 The code for training sample pre-processing and generation of auxiliary data can be found in `scripts`.
 The code for analysis and figures have been integrate into Rmarkdown and can be view online.
 Data for analysis can be found in `data`.

+### Acknowledgement

+We thank ShanghaiTech University High Performance Computing Public Service Platform for computing services.
+We thank multi-omics facility, molecular and cell biology core facility of ShanghaiTech University for technical help.
+This work is supported by cross disciplinary Research Fund of Shanghai Ninth People's Hospital, Shanghai JiaoTong University School of Medicine (JYJC202227).
+Shanghai Science and Technology Commission (21ZR1442400), National Natural Science Foundation of China (82373149), and startup funding from ShanghaiTech University.

+### Citation